 Bacterial and Fungal Skin Infections

 Bacteria and fungus are a normal part of every environment and live on the skin of healthy dogs (and people) all the time.
-However, when the skin is compromised or health is poor, these bacteria and/or fungus can start to rapidly multiply and cause serious problems in the skin and hair and even lead to more life threatening complications such as liver and kidney failure.
+However, when the skin is compromised or health is poor, these bacteria and/or fungus can start to rapidly multiply and cause fungal infections in the skin and hair and even lead to more life-threatening complications such as liver and kidney failure.

-Rapid veterinary diagnosis and treatment is critical to proper treatment.
+Rapid veterinary diagnosis and treatment are critical to proper treatment.
 Symptoms of a bacterial or fungal skin infection may include:

 - Yeasty or foul smell on your dog